OPTIONS PILATES STUDIO

 In many cardio-based group exercise classes, if you’re not sure what you’re doing, you can usually get along ok either by trying to copy the instructor or other more advanced students, or by simply trying to move in time with the beat of the music.
 This not the case with Pilates at all!
 With a group Pilates class it’s important for you to have a basic knowledge of how to engage different muscles (including the pelvic floor) and how to move in a controlled manner, to name only a couple of things.

-At Options Pilates Studio, we offer all our new clients an introductory package of 5 private and 3 group sessions.
+At Options Pilates Studio, we offer all our new clients an introductory package of 10 private sessions.
 This means you can get a good grasp of the basics in your private sessions and then be in an excellent place ready to try the group classes.
 Some clients then decide to go back to the private classes for a much more tailored service, but having tried both you will be able to make a much more informed decision.
 Of course we’re here to help and advise you at any time.